 Common Data Collection Methods

-The following are the key parameters that define the type of experiment you are carrying out.
-This section assume that you have filled out the other settings from protocol 3 “Setting up Data Collection”.
+The following are the key parameters that define the type of experiment being carried out.
+This section assumes that the other settings from protocol 3 “Setting up Data Collection” have been defined.

 5.1 Scenario 1: Low-dose data collection.
 Collection of a single diffraction image from every selected aperture on the sample holder.